 Parking costs about $22.50 per day ($157 for a 7-day cruise).
 This makes it convenient in having one price no matter which cruise port you will sail from.
 There is also free shuttle that will drop you and your luggage off at the port of your choice.
 Space can be limited, so it’s suggested you make reservations online ahead of time.

 If headed on a 14-day Alaskan cruise, this is one of your best options.
 The lot charges $200 for two weeks, or only about $14 per day.
-That’s a significant discount to parking at the port.
+That’s a significant discount to parking at the official port parking lots.

 Airport Parking Lots for a Cruise

 If you’re like us, you might be surprised at the extra expense of parking your car while you cruise, especially when airport parking is considerably cheaper.
-We’ve found several airport lots that charge as little as $6-8 per day.
+We’ve found several airport lots that charge as little as $6-8 per day near the Seattle-Tacoma International Airport.

 It’s tempting to consider these lots as a way to save some cash, but keep in mind the distance between the airport and the cruise port.
 Any money saved on parking will likely be eaten up by the cost of commuting to your ship.
 For reference, a Lyft ride from the airport to the cruise port runs about $40 each way or $80 roundtrip.